MediTab: Scaling Medical Tabular Data Predictors via Data Consolidation, Enrichment, and Refinement: Abstract

 \section{Abstract}

-Foundation models are pre-trained on massive data to perform well across many downstream tasks.
-They have demonstrated significant success in natural language processing and computer vision.
-Nonetheless, the use of such models in tabular prediction tasks has been limited, with the main hurdles consisting of (1) the lack of large-scale and diverse tabular datasets with standardized labels and (2) the schema mismatch and predictive target heterogeneity across domains.

-This paper proposes a method for building training data at scale for tabular prediction foundation models (\method) using both in-domain and a wide range of out-domain datasets.
-The method uses a data engine that leverages large language models (LLMs) to consolidate tabular samples to overcome the barrier across tables with varying schema and align out-domain data with the target task using a ``learn, annotate, and audit'' pipeline.
-The expanded training data enables the pre-trained \method to support every tabular dataset in the domain without fine-tuning, resulting in significant improvements over supervised baselines: it reaches an average ranking of 1.57 and 1.00 on 7 patient outcome prediction datasets and 3 trial outcome prediction datasets, respectively.
+Tabular data prediction has been employed in medical applications such as patient health risk prediction.
+However, existing methods usually revolve around the algorithm design while overlooking the significance of data engineering.
+Medical tabular datasets frequently exhibit significant heterogeneity across different sources, with limited sample sizes per source.
+As such, previous predictors are often trained on manually curated small datasets that struggle to generalize across different tabular datasets during inference.
+This paper proposes to scale medical tabular data predictors (\method) to various tabular inputs with varying features.
+The method uses a data engine that leverages large language models (LLMs) to consolidate tabular samples to overcome the barrier across tables with distinct schema.
+It also aligns out-domain data with the target task using a ``learn, annotate, and refinement'' pipeline.
+The expanded training data then enables the pre-trained \method to infer for arbitrary tabular input in the domain without fine-tuning, resulting in significant improvements over supervised baselines: it reaches an average ranking of 1.57 and 1.00 on 7 patient outcome prediction datasets and 3 trial outcome prediction datasets, respectively.
 In addition, \method exhibits impressive zero-shot performances: it outperforms supervised XGBoost models by $8.9\%$ and $17.2\%$ on average in two prediction tasks, respectively.